kexu23/Algoritmer/README.md

 # Algoritmer
  Tasks done in the Algoritmer course

-Some fo the tasks are missing as we did the assignments with pair programming The code that we developed further was provided by Kristian Nyman at Åbo Akademi
+Some of the tasks are missing as we did the assignments with pair programming and my pair submitted the other tasks.

+The example code that we developed further was provided by Kristian Nyman at Åbo Akademi